rekennelly/strabo/docs/javascript.rst

 Each add and delete button has its own event handler, which has knowledge of its parent div.
 Pressing the Delete button deletes the current img div and pressing the Add Below button will insert another image form in between it and the next div.

+.. js:function:: $new_img_div()

+    Clprototypeones a new div from the img-model and turns it into a JQuery that will correctly display the image form.
+Does not add it to the DOM.

+    Notably, it sets the date placeholder so that it displays the default upload date (today).
+    The mechanics of adding the default to the database happens in :py:func:`strabo.private_helper.make_date`.

+.. js:function:: initalize_edit_images()

+    Purpose: Allows editing of interest point images.

+    Global Input: ``ip_images``, a javascript object passed in by server from a jinja template in upload_ips.html.
+Is a list of objects with attributes corresponding to the columns in the :py:class:`strabo.schema.Images` plus ``month`` and ``year`` attributes pulled from the taken_at column.

+    Requirement: Any parts of the form should be submitted identically to how they were first uploaded.

+    Creates and displays a list of image form divs representing the images described by ip_images.

+..